Q1. Can I sit for ECDL tests during the COVID-19 pandemic?

-There is no set recommended number of teaching hours as this will be dependent on the needs of the individual candidate.
+The number of teaching hours will be dependent on the needs of the individual candidate but the following serve as indicative guidelines:

 Candidates are tested in examination conditions supervised by an ECDL Accredited Tester.
 Test centres use automated test systems which automatically assess the candidates' performance on completion of each test.
 Automated Tests provide immediate feedback to both the centre and the candidate.
 Candidates must complete one test for each module.